-Hypertension is considered to be a silent disease causes greater damages within the body.
-It affects the major vital organs of the body namely Heart, Brain and kidney.
-High blood pressure or hypertension is a common condition in which the long-term force of the blood against your artery walls is high enough, where by heart has to work more, that it may eventually cause health problems.
+Hypertension is considered to be a silent disease that causes greater damages to the body.
+It affects the major vital organs of the body namely the Heart, Brain and kidney.
+High blood pressure or hypertension is a common condition in which the long-term force of the blood against your artery walls is high enough, whereby the heart has to work more, that it may eventually cause health problems.
 Hypertension is defined as blood pressure higher than 130-140 /85-90 mmHg.

 It’s like an epidemic, commonly striking at a younger age, across the globe.
-Fluctuations in the blood pressure usually does not give immediate symptoms thereby this condition is neglected.
-As a remedy, easiest measure is opted i.e just popping a pill, which many people abruptly stop taking, at their own whims and fancies.
+Fluctuations in the blood pressure usually do not give immediate symptoms thereby this condition is neglected.
+As a remedy, the easiest measure is opted i.e just popping a pill, which many people abruptly stop taking, at their own whims and fancies.

-Majorly Blood pressure being a outcome of a unhealthy lifestyle, the disease can be reversed by making a few changes.
+Majorly Blood pressure being an outcome of an unhealthy lifestyle, the disease can be reversed by making a few changes.
 Basic areas of precautionary measure are reducing weight if you are overweight, tight control on salt and salty food, working diligently on reducing stress levels, avoiding tobacco and alcohol and doing regular physical exercises.
-Medicine is the last measure to be used for controlling blood pressure, unfortunately is been used as first, carelessly!
+Medicine is the last measure to be used for controlling blood pressure, unfortunately, is been used as first, carelessly!

 American Heart Association (AHA), has defined the following ranges of blood pressure (in mmHg):

-As acute stress, intense exercise and other factors can briefly elevate blood pressure even in people whose blood pressure is normal.
-Diagnosis of hypertension requires several readings at interval of few days showing high blood pressure over time.
+Acute stress, intense exercise and other factors can briefly elevate blood pressure even in people whose blood pressure is normal.
+Diagnosis of hypertension requires several readings at an interval of few days showing high blood pressure over time.

 JNC 7 recommendations to lower BP and decrease cardiovascular disease risk include the following, with greater results achieved when 2 or more lifestyle modifications are combined :

-- Reduce sodium intake to no more than 100 mmol/day (2.4 g sodium or 6 g sodium chloride; range of approximate SBP reduction, 2-8 mm Hg)
+• Reduce sodium intake to no more than 100 mmol/day (2.4 g sodium or 6 g sodium chloride; the range of approximate SBP reduction, 2-8 mm Hg)